 In this extremely high yield podcast, I go into a thorough discussion of the coronavirus/COVID-19 in the context of NBME exams.
 I spend a lot of time explaining pathophysiology and making tons of integrations with immunology, cardio, pulm, micro, etc. This should essentially help you answer any USMLE Q you see and also help you understand a lot about what is going on with the pandemic in our world.

 In this HY episode, I continue our GI review series for all the USMLEs.
 There are no attached slides.
 I also end with a life lesson on “crossing the aisle” which should help with seeing how your background does not dictate your destiny.

-In this episode, I continue our comprehensive micro review series for Step 1 with a focus on viruses.
-There ARE slides.
+In this ultra HY podcast, I continue our comprehensive GI review series for all the USMLE exams.
+There are no attached slides.

 In this HY episode, I continue the GI series that was begun in episode 293.
 As always, there’s lots of relevant integrations and pathophysiology is explained thoroughly.

 In this ultra HY episode, I begin a separate review of gastroenterology with a discussion of lots of associated anatomy, embryology, and physiology.
 I do a lot of explaining so you’re not just memorizing random facts.
 I also make tons of integrations across multiple disciplines.
 To sign up for the 40 hr Step 1 course or the 16.5 hr 2CK Course/NBME test taking strategies course, shoot me an email through the website.

 In this HY podcast, I review the vast majority of the bilirubin related pathologies that are commonly tested on the USMLE exams (Step 1-3).
 This podcast is super relevant for those taking Step 2CK/Step 3.
 You will get multiple questions right from this podcast on your test.
 There are no attached slides.